aws-samples/aws-groundstation-wbdigif-snpp/README.md

 After the end of the contact you will get the processed satellite data (CADU) on the Amazon EC2 instance in the directory `/var/blink/out/ACQ_<timestamp>/CADUs/`.

+After the end of the contact you will find following artefacts in the S3 bucket `<s3-bucket-name>` (the bucket, which you've specified in the Cloud Formation template parameters during the deployment):

+* `<s3-bucket-name>/Blink/<yyyy-mm-dd>/` - Blink contact report
+* `<s3-bucket-name>/Logs/<yyyy-mm-dd>/<hh-mm-ss>/` - syslog, Ground Station Agent logs, and Blink logs

+If you want to upload additional artefacts (e.g. CADUs) to S3 after the end of the contact, you can add the respective code into `modem_ami/config_service/stop.sh:38` or into `sdr-contact-completed.sh:18`.

 ## Data visualization

 As an extra step, users can modify the setup to visualize the satellite data in real-time during the contact with the NASA software Simulcast.